 As the strategic housing authority for Northern Ireland and statutory consultees in the Local Development Plan process, we are responsible for providing details of social and affordable housing need at both council and settlement level to enable the provision of the land required to meet existing and future housing needs and also to shape planning policies which will help deliver the housing required over the next 15 years.
+The scale and composition of rural housing developments will vary from council to council and the policy requirements to enable social housing within mixed tenure environments will take account of an analysis of previous planning permissions.
+The Housing Executive recognises that such policies could differ greatly based on the rurality of the council area and will continue to liaise with planning teams to ensure the policy provisions are in place to address housing need over the plan period.

-This is an important opportunity for us to ensure that the housing needs of rural communities are evidenced and there are policies which will deliver higher quality, low-carbon housing which is energy efficient and adaptable to meet the needs of an ageing population, thus guiding the sustainable growth of rural settlements.
+This is an important opportunity for us to ensure that the housing needs of rural communities are evidenced and there are policies which will deliver the homes required over the plan period, enabling and shaping the sustainable growth of rural settlements.